When you open or run a business, you need to determine whether workers’ compensation coverage is required. It probably is!

 Where do you buy workers compensation insurance?

 - Insurance Carriers: In many states, you can purchase workers’ compensation insurance through an insurance carrier (we’ll save the discussion of self-insurance for another time).
 The work comp insurance carrier provides the coverage you need to comply with the work comp laws of each state.
 A licensed agent or broker can sell workers’ comp insurance for those providers.
-Licensed insurance companies can sell workers’ comp insurance online like in our new Insurance Quote Center.

 - Monopolistic States: In several states, (North Dakota, Ohio, Washington, Wyoming) you are required to purchase your work comp coverage through a state operated fund.
 A work comp insurance company cannot provide coverage in these states.